HarrisonSloan/25-Histories-Scrap/README.md

     keyword is matched to midle of emperor A reign, (start.EmperorA+end.EmperorA) / 2 Start of Vol X -> keyword -> number+year -> emperor A
+    logically this shouldnt happen and should be matched to (start.emperorA+end.emperorA) / 2 Start of Vol X -> number+year -> keyword -> emperor A
     logically this shouldnt happen and should be matched to (start.emperorA+end.emperorA) / 2

+For the start of a Vol X, add a match that is emperor type and the middle of their reign Any year we find proceeding the emperor we ignore this, but record it for later investigation So the end case we explicitly ignore
+The second last case is simply handled as we will have a keyword that is matched between 2 things and we take the preceeding match
+The last case I will ignore the number+year and take note of this occurence